ShenaniganDApp/docs/docs/contribution.md

 Designers are coveted in the crypto dapp sphere.
 You guys are the beautiful face of Shenanigan.
 Nothing makes a project cooler than great visual design.
 Whether you express yourself through art, photography, or memes.

-Try your best to align with Shenanigan's futuristic, techno-punk arcade style.
+Try your best to align with Shenanigan's futuristic, Futuristc, vintage colored olympic style.

-We like to pretend that we are building an 80's arcade in the year 2080 😁.
+We like to pretend that we are building an 80's olympic game event in the year 2080 😁.

 _Tips_